 Let the games begin!
 Which Olympic Ad Deserves a Gold Medal?

-The 2012 Olympics have officially started, but for months we have been seeing advertisements from Olympic sponsors.
+The 2012 Olympics have officially started, but for months we have seen advertisements from Olympic sponsors.
 The most coveted position for an Olympic sponsor is to be part of The Olympic Partner programme (TOP).
 Being part of the TOP programme gives sponsors exclusive worldwide marketing rights.

 This year’s sponsors in the TOP programme are: Coca-Cola, Acer, Atos, The Dow Chemical Company, GE, McDonald’s, Omega, Panasonic, Procter and Gamble, Samsung and Visa.

-With so much at stake, we want to know, who do you think deserves to take home a gold, silver or bronze medal for their Olympic ads?
+With so much at stake, we want to know, who do you think deserves to take home a gold, silver or bronze medal for their Olympic ad?

 Ads from TOP programme sponsors in the running for medals are:

 Ad: “The Best Job”

 Creative Premise: P&G is using its voice at the Olympic Games to say “Thank You Mum” not just to mothers of Olympians, but to all mothers for everything they do to help their children meet their dreams.
 P&G is playing on the idea of family legacy.
 They were there along side mothers to help Olympians before they were Olympians.
 Children achieve their dreams with the help of their moms, and P&G. This is really a heart-tugger!